openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - The `machine-config-controller`(MCC) pod will gain a new sub-controller `machine_set_boot_image_controller`(MSBIC) that monitors `MachineSet` changes and the `coreos-bootimages` [ConfigMap](https://github.com/openshift/installer/pull/4760) changes.
 - Before processing a MachineSet, the MSBIC will check if the following conditions are satisfied:
   - `ManagedBootImages` feature gate is active
   - The cluster and/or the machineset is opted-in to boot image updates.
+This is done at the operator level, via the `MachineConfiguration` API object.
-  - The machineset does not have a valid owner reference. (eg. Hive, Cluster API and other managed machineset workflows)
+  - The `machineset` does not have a valid owner reference.
+Having a valid owner reference typically indicates that the `MachineSet` is managed by another workflow, and that updates to it are likely going to cause thrashing.
   - The golden configmap is verified to be in sync with the current version of the MCO.
-The MCO will "stamp"(annotate) the golden configmap with the new version of the MCO after atleast 1 master node has succesfully completed an update to the new OCP image.
+The MCO will update("stamp") the golden configmap with version of the new MCO image after atleast 1 master node has succesfully completed an update to the new OCP image.
 This helps prevent `machinesets` being updated too soon at the end of a cluster upgrade, before the MCO itself has updated and has had a chance to roll out the new OCP image to the cluster.

   If any of the above checks fail, the MSBIC will exit out of the sync.
 - Based on platform and architecture type, the MSBIC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
 Each platform(gcp, aws...and so on) does this differently, so this part of the implementation will have to be special cased.
 The ConfigMap is considered to be the golden set of bootimage values, i.e. they will never go out of date.
 If it is not a match, the `providerSpec` field is cloned and updated with the new boot image reference.
 - Next, it will check if the stub secret referenced within the `providerSpec` field of the `MachineSet` is managed i.e. `worker-user-data-managed` and not `worker-user-data`.
 If it is unmanaged, the cloned `providerSpec` will be updated to reference the managed stub secret.
 This step is platform/arch agnostic.

-- Finally, the MSBIC will attempt to patch the `MachineSet` if required.
-Failure to do so will cause a degrade.
+- Finally, the MSBIC will attempt to patch the `MachineSet` if an update is required.

-#### Degrade Mechanism
+#### Error & Alert Mechanism

-The MSBIC will degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
-This would be an API change, but a fairly simple one is it only adding a new condition type.
-The node controller(another sub controller within the MCC) would then [check for this condition](https://github.com/openshift/machine-config-operator/blob/master/pkg/controller/node/status.go#L142C34-L142C34) and degrade the worker pool, effectively degrading the operator.

-As mentioned in the above section, degrading will only happen when the patching of the MachineSet fails.
-This is likely due to a temporary API server outage and will resolve itself without user intervention.
-The degrade condition is calculated at the end of a sync loop.
-In the case of multiple such failures within a single sync loop, the message for the degrade will be accumulated to include the `MachineSets` associated with all the failures.

-#### Reverting to original bootimage

-The proposal will introduce a CR, `BootImageHistory` to store the boot image history associated with a given machineset.
-By providing this CR and accompanying documentation, the user will be able to restore their machinesets to an earlier state if they wish to do so.
+MSBIC sync failures may be caused by multiple reasons:
+- The MSBIC notices an OwnerReference and is able to determine that updating the `MachineSet` will likely cause thrashing.
+This is considered a misconfiguration and in such cases, the user is expected to exclude this `MachineSet` from boot image management.
+- The `coreos-bootimages` ConfigMap is unavailable or in an incorrect format.
+This will likely happen if a user manually edits the ConfigMap, overriding the CVO.
+- The `coreos-bootimages` ConfigMap takes too long to be stamped by the MCO.
+This indicates that there are larger problems in the cluster such as an upgrade failure/timeout or an unrelated cluster failure.
+- Patching the `MachineSet` fails.
+This indicates a temporary API server blip, or larger RBAC issues.

+An error condition will be applied on the operator level `MachineConfiguration` object when the sync failures of a given `MachineSet` exceed a threshold amount for a period of time.
+The condition will include information regarding the sync failures and the logs of the MSBIC can be checked for additional details.

+In addition to this, a Prometheus alert will also be triggered by the MSBIC.
+This alert will list the misbehaving `MachineSet` and will be cleared automatically by the MSBIC if the sync is successfully completed later.

+Note: In the future, patches to `MachineSets` will be prevented when they are not authoritative [#1465](https://github.com/openshift/enhancements/pull/1465).
+This will need to be accounted for within the logic of the MSBIC.

 ### Workflow Description